Quick Jump To:

-It is well known that the fastest breaststrokers have one of the longest and fastest breaststroke pullouts.
+It's well known that the fastest breaststrokers have one of the longest and strongest pullouts.

-With a little bit of practice, even you could be the one coming out of the water ahead of the entire competitor field.
+With the right technique (and a little practice), you can be the one who breaks the surface ahead of the competition.

 Keep your underwater streamline tight